-The Trust currently is a co-owner in seven joint arrangements.
+The Trust currently is a co-owner in eight joint arrangements.
 These arrangements are classified as joint operations because the parties involved have joint control of the assets and joint responsibility of the liabilities relating to the arrangement.
 As a result, the Trust includes its pro rata share of its assets, liabilities, revenues, expenses and cash flows in these condensed consolidated interim financial statements.
 Management believes the assets of these joint arrangements are sufficient for the purpose of satisfying the associated obligations.
-The co-ownership schedule is laid out below:
+The coownership schedule is laid out below:

-Notes to Condensed Consolidated Interim Financial Statements For the Three Months Ended March 31, 2019 and March 31, 2018 (Unaudited)
+Notes to Condensed Consolidated Interim Financial Statements For the Three and Six Months Ended June 30, 2019 and June 30, 2018 (Unaudited)

-nvestment Properties Joint Arrangement Interest
+Investment Properties Trust's Joint Arrangement Interest

 Centre Ice Retail Portfolio 70%

 Waterloo Industrial Portfolio 70%

 Montreal Industrial Portfolio 50%

 Ottawa Apartment Complex 50%

 Crombie Retail Portfolio 50%

+FCR Retail Portfolio 50%

 The Whitby Mall 40%

 Thickson Place 40%